Intellectual disability can be genetic or the result of a disorder that interferes with brain development.

 The previously used term mental retardation has acquired an undesirable social stigma, so health care practitioners have replaced it with the term intellectual disability.

-People with ID have varying degrees of impairment, classified from mild to profound.
-Although fundamentally, impairment is caused by the decreased intellectual functioning (typically measured by standardized intelligence tests), the degree of impairment depends more on the amount of support the person requires.
+People with intellectual disability have varying degrees of impairment, classified from mild to profound.
+Although fundamentally impairment is caused by the decreased intellectual functioning (typically measured by standardized intelligence tests), the impact on the person's life depends more on the amount of support the person requires.
 For example, a person who has only mild impairment on an intelligence test may have such poor adaptive skills that extensive support is required.

 Levels of Intellectual Disability

-Some children with ID have abnormalities apparent at birth or shortly thereafter.
+Some children with intellectual disability may have abnormalities apparent at birth or shortly thereafter.
 These abnormalities may be physical as well as neurologic and may include unusual facial features, a head that is too large or too small, malformations of the hands or feet, and various other abnormalities.
 Sometimes children have an outwardly normal appearance but have other signs of serious illness, such as seizures, lethargy, vomiting, abnormal urine odor, and failure to feed and grow normally.
 During their first year, many children with more severe ID have delayed development of motor skills, and are slow to roll, sit, and stand.

 However, most children with ID do not develop symptoms that are noticeable until the preschool period.
 Symptoms become apparent at a younger age in those more severely affected.
 Usually, the first problem parents notice is a delay in language development.
 Children with ID are slower to use words, put words together, and speak in complete sentences.
-Their social development is sometimes slow, because of cognitive impairment and language deficiencies.
+Their social development is sometimes slow because of cognitive impairment and language deficiencies.
 Children with ID may be slow to learn to dress and feed themselves.
 Some parents may not consider the possibility of cognitive impairment until the child is in school or preschool and is unable to keep up with age-appropriate expectations.

 Children with ID are somewhat more likely than other children to have behavioral problems, such as explosive outbursts, temper tantrums, and physically aggressive or self-injurious behavior.
 These behaviors are often related to specific frustrating situations compounded by an impaired ability to communicate and control impulses.
 Older children may be gullible and easily taken advantage of or led into minor misbehavior.

-Many children are evaluated by teams of professionals, including a pediatric neurologist or developmental pediatrician, a psychologist, speech pathologist, occupational or physical therapist, special educator, social worker, or nurse.

-Doctors evaluate a child suspected of having ID by testing intellectual functioning and looking for a cause.
+When doctors suspect intellectual disability, children are evaluated by teams of professionals, including early intervention or school staff, a primary care doctor, a pediatric neurologist or developmental pediatrician, a psychologist, speech pathologist, occupational or physical therapist, special educator, social worker, or nurse.
+These professionals evaluate a child suspected of having intellectual disability by testing intellectual functioning and looking for a cause.

 Even though the cause of the child's ID may be irreversible, identifying a disorder that caused the disability may allow doctors to predict the child's future course, prevent further loss of skills, plan any interventions that can increase the child's level of functioning, and counsel parents on the risk of having another child with that disorder.